-In honor of the Geo-Institute’s 25th anniversary, G-I Past President Ed Kavazanjian, Jr, Ph.D., P.E., NAE, D.GE, Dist.M.ASCE has generously donated $125,000 to the Geo-Institute for student programs .
-In addition, Ed has agreed to match up to another $125,000 in contributions from ASCE/G-I members to the Student Participation Fund.
+In honor of the Geo-Institute’s 25th anniversary, G-I Past President Ed Kavazanjian, Jr, Ph.D., P.E., NAE, D.GE, Dist.M.ASCE will match up to a total of $125,000 in contributions to the Geo-Institute Student Participation Fund.

 The Student Participation Fund helps geotechnical engineering students attend Geo-Congress every year, supports regional and national student competitions, and more!

 Support the Geo-Institute’s Students During our Silver Anniversary Year!